sithmel/diogenes/README.md

 ```
 I am sure you have already seen something like this.
 Well, I can see more than one issue here.
 The first one, the pyramid of doom, can be solved easily using promises (or other techniques).
-But there is a worst issue, you are designing the workflow, how the components interact between them in an imperative way.
+But there is a worst issue, you are designing how the components interact between them, in an imperative way.
 This is awkward as you'll either use the same patterns again and again, or you'll spend a lot of time refactoring the old code trying to avoid repetition.

 With Diogenes you can describe the flow of informations in terms of services, describing the relations between them:
 ```js